root-project/root/tree/readspeed/README.md

 ### Known overhead of TTreeReader, RDataFrame

 `rootreadspeed` is designed to read all data present in the specified branches, trees and files at the highest possible speed.
-When an analysis application is mostly bound by I/O, higher-level interfaces built on top of TTree such as TTreeReader and RDataFrame are known to add a significant runtime overhead with respect to the runtimes reported by `rootreadspeed` (up to a factor 2).
-In realistic analysis applications it has been observed that a large part of that overhead is compensated by the ability of TTreeReader and RDataFrame to read branch values selectively, based on event cuts.
+When the application bottleneck is not in the computations performed by analysis logic, higher-level interfaces built on top of TTree such as TTreeReader and RDataFrame are known to add a significant runtime overhead with respect to the runtimes reported by `rootreadspeed` (up to a factor 2).
+In realistic analysis applications it has been observed that a large part of that overhead is compensated by the ability of TTreeReader and RDataFrame to read branch values selectively, based on event cuts, and this overhead will be reduced significantly when using RDataFrame in conjunction with RNTuple.
 See also [this talk](https://indico.cern.ch/e/PPP138) (slides 16 to 19).